Workflow Platform for all kinds of business process and approvals

 Lean manufacturing was conceptualized in the US during the ’90s by MIT where after a comparison of American and Japanese industries, the Toyota Production System (TPS) was categorized as the first system operating fully under the guidelines of Lean management.
 Subsequently, the entire framework of Lean was developed as one of the project management methodologies and adopted in industries throughout the world.

-Lean project management techniques aim at organizing companies in order to meet actual market conditions and requirements by making changes in their functional and organizational layout.
-The principles of Lean achieve this end by polishing a company’s management styles and focusing on better employee training.
+Lean project management aims at organizing companies in order to meet actual market conditions and requirements by making changes in their functional and organizational layout.
+The principles of Lean achieve this end by polishing a company’s project management styles and focusing on better employee training.

 According to Paul Akers, an internationally recognized expert on Lean management, there are three pillars that are at the heart of implementing Lean.
 Without these, following the Lean framework becomes tedious and often unproductive exercise for project management.